andrewsjg/GoElite/README.md

 - Tidy up basic TUI
 - Fix bug that means market isnt generated on hyperspace jump
 - ~~Fix fuel bug that allows a player to buy more than max fuel~~
-- Fix buy/sell commands where the commodity has a space in its name
+- ~~Fix buy/sell commands where the commodity has a space in its name~~
 - ~~Check Fuel maths.
 Strange things happen when buying fuel~~
 - Tidy up the game title.
-Styling with Lipgloss?
+Styling with Lipgloss? - Sort of done.
+Not sure I like it yet
-- Fix variadic buy functions.
-Used incorrectly.
+- ~~Fix variadic buy functions.
+Used incorrectly.~~
 - Basic Commander rank info
 - Basic Commander name function